Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 “I, uh, I have to undo all these feed lines first, so…”

 Well, he did that.
 Went to check out his tools, lock out the power, hydraulics, pneumatics, network, sync and drive-shaft connections.
 Did his work as fast as he could.
-The instant he’d finished, the Great Father reached down, found a grip---
+The instant he’d finished, the Great Father reached down, found a gri-

 Biceps and shoulders bigger than Moiki’s entire *body* rippled as they pulled at the immense load, testing its weight.
-That done, and with not even a *grunt* of effort, the Great Father… *lifted.* Every mammoth muscle on his Keeda-dreamed *artwork* of a physique exploded with truly, *genuinely* unfathomable might---
+That done, and with not even a *grunt* of effort, the Great Father… *lifted.* Every mammoth muscle on his Keeda-dreamed *artwork* of a physique exploded with truly, *genuinely* unfathomable migh-

 And just lifted the entire fuckin’ cell like it was made of *air.*